liquality/liquality-docs/docs/functions/wallet.md

 ---

-Liquality Wallet API and SDK relies on Torus wallet tech.
-This significantly simplifies the onboarding experiences and removes risk of key loss as users do not need to keep track of a seed phrase.
-Instead, the wallet and authentication is handled by key shares that allow for easy recoverability without compromising security.
+Liquality Wallet API and SDK relies on Torus wallet tech for authentication.
+This significantly simplifies the onboarding experience and removes risk of key loss as users do not need to keep track of a seed phrase.
+Instead, authentication is handled by key shares that allow for easy recoverability without compromising security.

 ### This is how it works: